OpenDataology/website/content/en/docs/distributions/gke/customizing-gke.md

     namespace: KF_PROJECT # kpt-set: ${gcloud.core.project}
 ```

-Note that the `metadata:name` must be unique in your Kubeflow project.
+Note that the `metadata:name` must be unique in your OpenDataology project.
 Because the management cluster uses this as ID and your Google Cloud project as a namespace to identify a node pool.

 Apply the node pool patch file above by running: